cmc-aau/hpc-docs/docs/access.md

 It's rarely enough with just a terminal because you more often than not need to edit some scripts in order to do anything, so below are some instructions on how to connect using a few popular code editors with built-in SSH support, but also [just a terminal](#just-a-terminal).

 ### Visual Studio Code
 [Visual Studio Code](https://code.visualstudio.com/) (VS Code) is a popular free cross-platform code editor with a myriad of [extensions](https://marketplace.visualstudio.com/VSCode) available for anything and everything including syntax highlighting for any programming language, integrated git support, [GitHub copilot](https://github.com/features/copilot) for AI autocompletion of code, and the list goes on.
 If you want one editor for everything, there isn't currently anything better out there.
+You can use the editor to develop code and browse around etc, but you are **NOT ALLOWED** to run anything on a SLURM login node.
+If you need an interactive VS Code session and run things, please follow [this guide](../guides/sshdslurm/) to run VS Code inside a SLURM job instead.

 #### Installation (Windows, macOS, or Linux)
 Download and install using the instructions on the official [website](https://code.visualstudio.com/).